 In order to retain GE funding and continue in the PhD program, students must be making satisfactory progress toward the degree.
-This is defined as: no more than two incompletes; comprehensive exams passed by end of fall term of 3rd year; approved dissertation proposal by end of spring term of 3rd year.
+This is defined as: no more than seven credits of Incompletes; comprehensive exams passed by end of fall term of 3rd year; approved dissertation proposal by end of spring term of 3rd year.